A Complete Bible Study on the Gifts of the Holy Spirit

 What Are the Gifts of the Holy Spirit?

-These gifts are given for the common good and to display God’s power and wisdom through His people (1 Corinthians 12:7).
+These gifts are not given as spiritual trophies.
+They are given for the benefit of others, and they display God’s power and wisdom through His people.

 Prophecy

-Prophecy must align with Scripture and is subject to discernment (1 Corinthians 14:29).
+Prophecy must align with Scripture and is subject to discernment and evaluation by the church.

 Ministry (Serving)